Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

-We consider as vulnerable, following the current practice in this line of work, any function which was modified during the fix, i.e., the before-fix copy is different from its corresponding after-fix copy.
-Otherwise, we consider the function as non-vulnerable (not vulnerable to the specific vulnerability).
-When comparing before-fix to after fix copies, we ignore irrelevant syntactical changes, e.g., additional blank spaces and new lines.
-If there remain syntactical differences between the before-fix copy and the after-fix copy, we label the former as vulnerable and the latter as fixed.
-Otherwise, we keep only one of the two copies and label it as non-vulnerable.
+As typically performed in this line of work, we consider as vulnerable, any function that was modified to fix the vulnerability.
+The remaining are considered as non-vulnerable (not vulnerable to the specific vulnerability).
+When comparing a before-fix copy to its after-fix counterpart, we ignore irrelevant syntactical changes, \eg additional blank spaces and new lines.
+If there remain syntactical differences between the two copies, we label the before-fix as vulnerable.